candlelady94/Configure-AD/README.md

 I created DC-1 and Client-1 in Azure.
 I set DC-1's private IP to be static.
-I enabled ICMPv4 on the DC-1's firewall (inbound rules) Ping succeeded from Client 1 to DC-1
+I enabled ICMPv4 on the DC-1's firewall (inbound rules) so the computers will communicate with each other.
+Ping succeeded from Client 1 to DC-1